chanzuckerberg/czid-bench/README.md

 ```
 This is helpful in tracking reads through complex bioinformatic pipelines and
 scoring results.
 We assume the pipelines would not cheat by inspecting those tags.

+An even more detailed summary, including all ISS options, is generated in json format.